ODIM-Project/ODIM/README.md

-12. To add the Generic Redfish Plugin, the URP, and servers to the resource aggregator for ODIM, see "Adding a plugin as an aggregation source" and "Adding a server as an aggregation source" in the following readme.
+12. To add the Generic Redfish Plugin, URP, and servers to the resource aggregator for ODIM, see "*Adding a plugin as an aggregation source*" and "*Adding a server as an aggregation source*" in the following readme.
     https://github.com/ODIM-Project/ODIM/blob/development/svc-aggregation/README.md